kaiyuanyky/flask-mykad-verification/README.md

 ## How to Use
 1. Open the URL [http://127.0.0.1:5000](http://127.0.0.1:5000) in your browser to access the web service locally.
-2. Alternatively, click [here](https://mykad.herokuapp.com/) to access web service directly.
+2. Alternatively, click [here](https://mykad.herokuapp.com/) to access the web service directly.

 ## Technological Background
 - OpenCV